 Let’s admit it, we all hate waiting in lines to enter an event.
 Although it’s part of the process, we don’t like it, probably because it’s in our nature.
 Having in mind that we, people, are impatient, you need to ensure the is fast processing.
 This will prevent really long queues where people start yelling and become aggressive.

 In order to ensure fast processing, you need to have enough staff that is trained and experienced in dealing with these situations.
 If they are high-efficient as you would expect, they will be both, thorough and fast when checking the attendees and their tickets.
 And, they have to be polite because waiting makes us impatient and impolite.
 You can also have people monitoring the queues, so you know if you need to add more people at the processing point.

 You Need To Communicate With Your Team

 Apart from communicating with the crowd through signage, you also need to communicate with your team.
 This is because your team plays a crucial role in crowd management during events.
 Therefore, you need to have clear communication with each of your team, as well as between the team members.
-For this, you can use a telephone, two-way radios or another way of communicating.
+For this, you can use a telephone, two-way Radios Kenwood or another way of communicating.